Understanding employer-sponsored plans

 - Creditors generally cannot reach plan funds to satisfy an employee's debts.

-Contribute as much as possible
+Employees can consider contributing as much as possible

 The more one saves for retirement, the better their chances of retiring comfortably.
 If possible, max out contributions up to the legal limit.
-If money needs to be freed up to do that, try to cut certain expenses.
+If money needs to be freed up to do that, employees can try to cut certain expenses.

 Why put retirement dollars in an employer's plan instead of somewhere else?
 One reason is that pretax contributions to an employer's plan lower taxable income for the year.
 This means money is saved in taxes when contributing to the plan--a big advantage if one is in a high tax bracket.
 For example, if earning $100,000 a year and contributing $10,000 to a 401(k) plan, expect to pay income taxes on $90,000 instead of $100,000.
 (Roth contributions don't lower current taxable income but qualified distributions of contributions and earnings--that is, distributions made after satisfying a five-year holding period and reaching age 59½, become disabled, or die--are tax free.)